Green Mountains: Tourism

 Some of the mountains are developed for skiing and other snow-related activities.
 Others have hiking trails for use in summer.
 Mansfield, Killington, Pico, and Ellen have downhill ski resorts on their slopes.
 All of the major peaks are traversed by the Long Trail, a wilderness hiking trail that runs from the southern to northern borders of the state and is overlapped by the Appalachian Trail for roughly 1/3 of its length.

 History

 The Vermont Republic, also known as the Green Mountain Republic, existed from 1777 to 1791, at which time Vermont became the 14th state.

 Vermont not only takes its state nickname ("The Green Mountain State") from the mountains, it is named after them.
 The French Monts Verts or Verts Monts is literally translated as "Green Mountains".
 This name was suggested in 1777 by Dr. Thomas Young, an American revolutionary and Boston Tea Party participant.
 The University of Vermont and State Agricultural College is referred to as UVM, after the Latin Universitas Viridis Montis (University of the Green Mountains).

 Geology and physiography

 The Green Mountains are a physiographic section of the larger New England province, which in turn is part of the larger Appalachian physiographic division.

-Lemon Fair runs through the towns of Orwell, Sudbury, Shoreham, Bridport, and Cornwall, Vermont, before flowing into Otter Creek.
-The story is that its name derives from early English-speaking settlers' phonetic approximation of 'Les Monts Verts'.